surfacesyntacticud/website/content/data/_index.md

 # Native SUD corpora

 In the table below, the 3 native SUD corpora are given.
-Note that de corresponding UD version id obtained by automatic conversion.
+Note that each corresponding UD version is obtained by automatic conversion.

 | Corpus | Grew-match | Files |
 |--------|------------|-------|